 Credentials & Certifications

-Please Note: Due to local government ordinance in reaction to COVID-19, the NASW National Office building will be closed until further notice.
-During this time — while we will not have access to U.S. mail and limited access to our phone system— you can still call with inquiries, leave a voicemail, and we will promptly get back to you.
+Note: Due to local government ordinance in reaction to COVID-19, the NASW National Office building will be closed until further notice.
+While we will not have access to U.S. mail and limited access to our phone system at this time, you can still call with inquiries, leave a voicemail, and we will promptly get back to you.
 All mail applications will be placed on hold until the National office reopens.
 You can also email firstname.lastname@example.org for all inquiries, renewals, and verifications.
 We appreciate your patience and flexibility during this time.

 Being a credentialed social worker makes all the difference.
 Social workers who want recognition for their professional achievements and who want to unlock new career paths come to NASW for their credentials.
 The NASW Credentialing Center administers NASW Professional Social Work Credentials (membership required) and NASW Advanced Practice Specialty Credentials (available to all qualified social workers).